-1 Select the Totals check box from the Show/Hide group of the View tab or press F4 (or, in classic view, select Takeoff menu > Estimate Totals).
+1 Select the Totals check box from the Show/Hide group of the View tab or press F4.

 The Totals window opens.
 You can see the totals for each cost category, markup, and subtotal along with the total cost of the estimate.